microsoft/pxt-arcade/docs/skillmap/puzzle/puzzle1.md

 ```

-## Step 8
+## Finale

 **There you go!**

 Now you've got a game that will keep you guessing!

+Try your game, then click **Finish** to return to the main page
-Make sure to click **Finish** so you can publish your game and get a link to share with family and friends.
+where you can get a link to share it!